borg286/sevtech/README.md

 * A more invasive alternative to getting at the Labyrinth's secret vault for the Mazebreaker for your coal engine is using the old fashioned method: explosives.
 Angry Pebbles from Betweenlands towers works/TNT/letting creepers blow up.

+* Ensure that you collect as many steeleaf as you can (at least 4) from the labyrinth so that you can craft the coal engine to move towards age 3.
+You do not want to have to find you way back into the labyrinth later.

 * Dark Towers have plenty of useful items to loot, including Brewing Stands, Anvils, and Pistons, as well as the Carminite Reactor you will need at the end of this age, in addition to this there will be plenty of spawners that will spawn carminite ghasts which you can kill for ghast tears, and there are a lot of chests to loot for other goodies like Redstone Lamps, glowstone dust, and a lot of protein food (Experiment 115).

+* The Carminite reactor required a bronze pickaxe to pickup.
+TODO: see if a claw paxel can pick it up too.

-* Dark Towers also can contain Blaze spawners, though Blazes don't actually seem to spawn in age 2.
+* Dark Towers also can contain Blaze spawners, though Blazes don't actually seem to spawn in age 2 or 3.

 ## Astral sorcery